-- 55. Fisheries habitat that was formerly riverine (lotic) has been transformed into lacustrine habitat due to the impounding of water by the dam.
-The quality of the impoundment as lacustrine habitat is marginal. - 56.
-Major drawdowns occur at the project due to the flashboard height, causing the dewatering of the riparian-zone habitat.
-Fish and other aquatic organisms that use the impoundment are subject to stranding or freezing when such drawdowns occur.
+56. Fisheries habitat that was formerly riverine (lotic) has been transformed into lacustrine habitat due to the impounding of water by the dam.
+The quality of the impoundment as lacustrine habitat is marginal.

+57. Major drawdowns below the dam crest can cause dewatering of the riparian-zone habitat.
+Fish and other aquatic organisms that use the impoundment would be subject to stranding or freezing when such major drawdowns occur.

-Fish Passage
+Fish passage

-- 57. A Strategic Plan for the Restoration of Atlantic Salmon to the Connecticut River Basin (1982) identifies the Passumpsic River as potential non-natal smolt production habitat for stocking consideration at such time in the future that the program's hatchery fry production capacity expands to meet the needs of non-natal streams.
-The plan estimates that there are 6,000 units (one unit = 100 square yards) of salmon nursery habitat exist in the Passumpsic basin.
-Subsequent to the 1982 restoration plan, the Department of Fish and Wildlife has revised the estimate of available habitat in the Passumpsic basin.
-The estimated total habitat is about 20,000 units, with about 96% of the habitat above Gage. - 58.
+- 58. A Strategic Plan for the Restoration of Atlantic Salmon to the Connecticut River Basin (1982) identified the Passumpsic River as potential non-natal smolt production habitat for stocking consideration at such time that the program's hatchery fry production capacity expands to meet the needs of non-natal streams.
+The plan estimates that there are 6000 units (one unit = 100 sq. yards) of salmon nursery habitat in the Passumpsic basin.
+However, subsequent to the 1982 restoration plan, the Department of Fish and Wildlife has revised the estimate of available habitat in the Passumpsic basin.
+The estimated total habitat is about 20,000 units, with about half of the habitat above Arnold Falls. - 59.
 The Department of Fish and Wildlife stocked 15,000 age 0+ Atlantic salmon parr in the Moose River between St. Johnsbury to Concord in fall of 1991.
-The Moose River is an upstream tributary of the Passumpsic River and was selected for salmon stocking because it has excellent physical habitat conditions and because its warmer than average temperature regime is likely to be very favorable for salmon development.
-Subsequently, parr have been stocked in both 1992 and 1993, and fry have been stocked in spring 1993 in the Moose River and in the East Branch, which is upstream of Pierce Mills.
-More extensive basin-wide stocking of fry is planned for spring of 1994.
-Passage is an existing need at the Gage Project. - 59.
-The applicant has agreed to provide downstream passage when and if the Passumpsic River becomes an integral part of the salmon restoration effort supported by a detailed plan documenting location of habitat units, an annual release schedule supported by hatchery capability, and a monitoring plan (license application, Page E-48).
-The restoration plan was last revised in September 1982 and is once again under revision.
+The Moose River was selected for salmon stocking because it has excellent physical habitat conditions and because its warmer-than-average temperature regime is likely to be very favorable for salmon development.
+Subsequently, parr have been stocked in both 1992 and 1993, and fry have been stocked in spring 1993 in the Moose River and in the East Branch, which is upstream of the applicant's Pierce Mills Project.
+More extensive basin-wide stocking of fry is planned for spring of 1994. - 60.
+The applicant has agreed to provide downstream passage when and if the Passumpsic River becomes an integral part of the salmon restoration effort supported by a detailed plan documenting location of habitat units, an annual release schedule supported by hatchery capability, and a monitoring plan (license application, Page E-47).
+The restoration plan was last revised in September 1982 and is once again under revision. - 61.
+Upstream fish passage for returning adult salmon is now provided up to the dam at Dodge Falls on the Connecticut River at East Ryegate (Dodge Falls Hydroelectric Project, FERC No. 8011).
+When a threshold number of returning adult salmon is reached at the now-operational fishway at Wilder Dam, construction of a passage facility (either a fish trap-and-truck facility or a fish ladder) at Dodge Falls will be triggered.
+Salmon will then have access to the Passumpsic River.